xjorma/HoudiniMeshSync/README.md

 ## Looking Glass Factory

-Compile and run ReceiverUnityLookinGlass and you are ready to share with Houdini or Blender
+Compile and run `ReceiverUnityLookingGlass` and you are ready to share with Houdini or Blender

 ## Meta Quest